European Court of Justice Invalidates the EU-US Privacy Shield Framework

 On Thursday, July 16, the Court of Justice of the European Union (CJEU) implemented a landmark ruling in case C-311/18 - Data Protection Commissioner v Facebook Ireland and Maximillian Schrems (more commonly referred to as “Schrems II”).
 While it concluded that Standard Contractual Clauses (SCCs) issued by the European Commission for the transfer of personal data to data processors established outside of the European Union (EU) are still valid, the court invalidated the EU-US Privacy Shield framework.

 By way of background, Max Schrems is an Austrian privacy activist, commonly known for his objections to Facebook’s cooperation with the U.S. federal government in conducting surveillance on individuals, which he alleged violated privacy rights granted under EU law.
-Looking back, revelations made in 2013 by Edward Snowden, a former U.S. Central Intelligence Agency contractor, publicly exposed numerous global surveillance programs administered by the U.S. National Security Agency.
-The inclusion of EU citizen data in these programs led to Schrems’ first appearance in 2015 in front of the CJEU.
+Looking back, revelations made in 2013 by Edward Snowden, a former U.S. Central Intelligence Agency contractor, publicly exposed numerous global surveillance programmes administered by the U.S. National Security Agency.
+The inclusion of EU citizen data in these programmes led to Schrems’ first appearance in 2015 in front of the CJEU.
 Schrems successfully argued that Facebook’s privacy practices did not provide “adequate protection” of fundamental privacy rights as required under Article 25 of the Data Protection Directive.

 Finding in Schrems’ favor, the CJEU invalidated the “Safe Harbor Principles,” a set of 7 privacy principles that U.S. companies could self-certify that they follow in order to comply with the EU Data Protection Directive.
 After significant consultation and negotiation between the European Commission and the U.S. Federal Trade Commission and Department of Commerce, the EU-US Privacy Shield (Privacy Shield) was launched as a more robust framework to replace the Safe Harbor Principles.
 Its design was improved to strengthen, formalise and provide a certification mechanism for U.S. businesses and to provide adequate protection of EU data.